 Every Tuesday spiritual worlds unite in a darkened cathedral, illuminated with colorful light trickling in from the stained glass windows.
 Multicolored mats cover the floors of the vast cathedral as a yoga session begins, accompanied by beautiful live instrumentals.
 It’s fair to say that yoga sessions at Grace Cathedral are simply divine.
 And lucky for us, they are back in business post-pandemic.

-In past years, hundreds of people flocked to Yoga on the Labyrinth, creating an epic scene.
-These days, there are of course some Covid precautions to take into account: masks must be worn, social distancing must be observed, there will be no mat rentals, and you need to reserve in advance to respect capacity limits.
+Hundreds of people flock to Yoga on the Labyrinth, creating an epic scene.
 Classes take place every Tuesday evening from 6:15pm to 7:30pm, and cost $15.

 The session is a gentle Hatha yoga practice that’s open to all ages and abilities, taught by well-known local yoga teacher Darren Main.
 During your practice, you will be accompanied by live music from world-renowned musicians, all within the stunning architecture of Grace Cathedral.
 As you lay down your mat on one of Grace Cathedral’s characteristic labyrinths, you’ll realize that this is not your typical yoga experience.